wixplosives/engine/docs/docs/entities/environment/index.md

 });
 ```

-Now, if a new feature `f2` is declares a dependency on `f1`, it can set itself up in `myEnv` environment and use the api's exposed from f1.
+Now, if a new feature `f2` is declares a dependency on `f1`, it can set itself up in `myEnv` environment and use the
+APIs exposed from f1.

 ```ts
 const f2 = new Feature({